We may earn commission from affiliate links →

 Of course, the local area is also great for hiking and walking if you want to burn off some calories or generally soak up the local atmosphere.

 These world-famous Turkey hot springs are a short distance from the city of Denizli, located in southwestern Turkey.
-Denizli is just 15 minutes away from Pamukkale, and there are regular local buses, or you can just take a taxi.
+Denizli is just 15 minutes from Pamukkale, and there are regular local buses, or you can take a taxi.

 - Fly from Istanbul to Pamukkale: If you’re in Istanbul, you can fly to Denizli in one hour.
-You can then take the shuttle bus from the airport into the city center (about one hour) depending upon traffic and then a taxi or a short bus ride to Pamukkale.
+You can then take the shuttle bus from the airport into the city center (about one hour), depending upon traffic, and then a taxi or a short bus ride to Pamukkale.

 Day trip to Pamukkale from Antalya: If you’re staying in the Antalya region and want to visit Pamukkale, excursion offices will often arrange a day trip for you, though undoubtedly we recommend a two-night-long trip at least.

-- Train from Selcuk (Ephesus) to Pamukkale: If you’re visiting Ephesus first, you can quickly jump over to Pamukkale on the train from the nearest station, called Selcuk.
-The journey takes just over 3 hours and once you arrive in Denizli, simply get the bus or a taxi over to Pamukkale.
+- Train from Selcuk (Ephesus) to Pamukkale: If you’re visiting Ephesus first, you can quickly jump over to Pamukkale on the train from the nearest station, Selcuk.
+The journey takes just over 3 hours and once you arrive in Denizli, get the bus or a taxi over to Pamukkale.

 - To Pamukkale from Cappadocia – There are several ways to get from Cappadocia to Pamukkale; use this guide for all of the nitty-gritty.

-A Word About Safety At Pamukkale
+A Word About Safety At Pamukkale Thermal Pools

 Don’t panic!
 Pamukkale is not unsafe in any particular way.
 The thing is simply that it’s, well, a little slippery.
-A friend of mine was happily making her way over the travertines, enjoying the scenery and taking photos as she went, only to step on a remarkably smooth bit of calcium deposit coated with water.
+A friend of mine was happily making her way over the Pamukkale travertines, enjoying the scenery and taking photos as she went, only to step on a remarkably smooth bit of calcium deposit coated with water.
 You can guess what happened next – broken leg.

-Pamukkale Entrance Fees
+Pamukkale Hot Springs Entrance Fees

 Pamukkale is open from 6.30 am until 11 pm during the summer months and opening times during winter vary slightly according to the weather, so you will need to check out times just before you visit.

-Best Time To Go To Pamukkale
+Best Time To Go To Pamukkale Thermal Pools

 Pamukkale is open all year round, but the busiest time is obviously during the summer months.
 This is a combination of tourists visiting the beach resorts around this part of the country and incredible weather.
 However, if you want to visit these stunning Turkey pools during the cooler months, that’s perfectly acceptable too, and you might even get to see a snowy scene if you’re lucky!
 Again, remember that swimming in the Antique Pool isn’t possible during the winter months (too cold and it’s closed!)

 From June until the end of September, Pamukkale is very busy, and July and August are stifling hot and extremely busy.
-Remember to wear a hat and drink plenty of water, slapping on that sunscreen too as there is no shade while out on the travertines, and even when you’re in the Antique Pool, that sun can be fierce, despite the slight shade from the trees.
+Remember to wear a hat and drink plenty of water, slapping on that sunscreen too as there is no shade while out on the Pamukkale travertines, and even when you’re in the Antique Pool, that sun can be fierce, despite the slight shade from the trees.

-Best Places To Stay At Pamukkale
+Best Places To Stay At Pamukkale Hot Springs

-Pamukkale itself has a few great quality hotels and guest houses, and although their prices are higher, due to the close proximity, this will save you the drive to and from Denizli every day.
-If you’re visiting the Turkish hot springs of Pamukkale during peak season and want to stay close by, it’s certainly worth booking well ahead of time to avoid disappointment and get a good deal.
+Pamukkale has a few great quality hotels and guest houses, and although their prices are higher, due to the proximity, this will save you the drive to and from Denizli every day.
+If you’re visiting the Turkish hot springs of Pamukkale during peak season and want to stay close by, it’s worth booking well ahead of time to avoid disappointment and get a good deal.

-Final Thoughts On Pamukkale
+Final Thoughts On Pamukkale Thermal Pools

 A Pamukkale trip is on many a bucket list, and with relatively easy access from major towns and cities, there’s no excuse not to go.
 This is one of those places that will remain with you forever, however, do remember to tread carefully and don’t end up like my friend!Share